next-book/kb/content/topic/kb.md

 ## Structure

-There are three main categories of entries:
+These are main categories of entries:

 - **notes**: mainly minutes from meetings
 - **topics**: info about a specific aspect gathered in one place
-- **newsletter**: archive of mailings for a wider group of collaborators

 ## Editing